hyperledger/indy-hipe/text/AMES/README.md

 ## Additional IndySDK APIs

+### indy_auth_pack_message(command_handle, wallet_handle, message, recv_keys, my_vk) -> JSON String:
+The purpose of this function is to take in a message, encrypt the message with authcrypt for the keys specified and output a JSON string using the JSON serialization format.

+The parameters should be used in this way:

+    command_handle: This command handle is used to track callbacks for the calls of this API.

+    wallet_handle: this is the wallet_handle that contains the key used to encrypt the message (when using authcrypt).
+It is required even if using anoncrypt.

+    message: This should be the message that is intended to be encrypted.
+It's required and should be of type String.
+The most common forms of messages that will be passed in here are json strings that follow the format of a particular message family.

+    recv_keys: This is a list of verkeys passed as a string.
+If only 1 key is passed in, then a Compact serialization will be outputed.
+If > 1 keys are passed in then JSON serialization will be outputted from this function.

+    my_vk: This is an optional parameter that must include a verkey as a string if auth is set to true (authcrypting).
+Otherwise, this must be set to none if anoncrypt is being used.

+    output: a string in the form of either JSON serialization or Compact serialization

+### indy_anon_pack_message(command_handle, wallet_handle, message, recv_keys) -> JSON String:
+The purpose of this function is to take in a message, encrypt the message with anoncrypt for the keys specified and output a JSON string using the JSON serialization format.

+The parameters should be used in this way:

+    command_handle: This command handle is used to track callbacks for the calls of this API.

+    wallet_handle: this is the wallet_handle that contains the related data such as keys or routing table logic to be able to complete the function.

+    message: This should be the message that is intended to be encrypted.
+It's required and should be of type String.
+The most common forms of messages that will be passed in here are json strings that follow the format of a particular message family.

+    recv_keys: This is a list of verkeys passed as a string.
+If only 1 key is passed in, then a Compact serialization will be outputed.
+If > 1 keys are passed in then JSON serialization will be outputted from this function.

+    output: a string in the form of either JSON serialization or Compact serialization

 ### unpack_message(JWM, my_vk) -> plaintext message :
 The unpack function is used to decrypt a message on the receiver side.
 It will output the plaintext of the corresponding pack_message if the verkey provided is found within the header.
 This works for both compact serializations and for JSON serializations.